DavidDipi/DavidDipi/README.md

 # 💫 About Me:
 Hello!
-I'm David, a software analyst and developer in training. ✍️<br>Passionate about creating innovative solutions. 👍<br>Constantly learning and exploring new technologies. 💻<br>Open to collaborations and exciting projects. 🫡<br>Connect with me!
+I'm David, a software analyst and developer. ✍️<br>Passionate about creating innovative solutions. 👍<br>Constantly learning and exploring new technologies. 💻<br>Open to collaborations and exciting projects. 🫡<br>Connect with me!

 ## 🌐 Socials: